Skip to main content

 “Do you know how to?”
 Bondita raised her eyebrows as he almost made a pukish face at the smell of fresh raw fish.

 Aniruddha almost burnt the Shukto, which he insisted he could at least stir while Bondita fried the fish.
-Bondita was almost irked to a point of shouting at him as he refused to step out of the kitchen.
+Bondita was almost irked to the point of shouting at him as he refused to step out of the kitchen.
 It was Sampoorna’s arrival at the right time that saved the day for him.

 “I will never again say I will help where I can’t.”
-Aniruddha shook his head as he sat down across from Nikhil who smiled.”She is furious.”
+Aniruddha shook his head as he sat down across from Nikhil, who smiled.”She is furious.”

-“Then you won’t be yourself Dadabhai.”
+“Then you won’t be yourself, Dadabhai.”
 Nikhil shook his head “You know her friends?”

 “Met them once or twice.”
 Aniruddha nodded “I am glad she has friends.”

-“Yes, Sampoorna's lack of interaction with anyone outside our house and owners, has kind of made it difficult for her to stay at home.”
+“Yes, Sampoorna's lack of interaction with anyone outside our house and owners has kind of made it difficult for her to stay at home.”
 Nikhil added, “I am busy and even after the classes she teaches, she has ample time to herself.”

 “Why doesn’t she try some hobbies?”
 Aniruddha suggested, “I remember she liked singing.”